 - Perennials like dwarf daylilies, dianthus, creeping phlox or aster.

-- Small tree species like toba hawthorn, golden raintree, hot wings maple or blue totem spruce.
+- Small tree species such as toba hawthorn, golden raintree, hot wings maple or blue totem spruce.

 - Dwarf shrubs like little princess spirea, dwarf boxwood, crimson pygmy barberry or dwarf broom.

 When you landscape in small spaces, proper layout of plants and trees is important in tight quarters.
 In a smaller area, planting vertically will encourage the eye to take height into consideration when viewing the yard and will make it feel larger.
 Planting in a tiered planter can help accomplish this, as will using plants of varying heights to create layers of visual interest.

 All of your taller plants should be strategically placed in the back, with your medium sized plants in the middle and finally your shorter plants in the front.
 Be sure you plant deliberately; if the outside perimeter is lined with tall plants it could make the space feel smaller and claustrophobic.